This document outlines limitations that have been set for applications running on RunMyProcess.

 Usually, web service APIs do not take more than 10 seconds to respond, the 30 seconds timeout should therefore not be an issue.

-If the API is custom built, or makes a call to a local data source via SEC, you will need to be mindful of this limit.
+If the API is custom built, or makes a call to a local data source via DSEC, you will need to be mindful of this limit and think about using a sub-process instead of a Composite API.

 Note: Complex SQL queries to a RDBMS can easily take minutes to produce a response.
 It will help to optimize and paginate your query/table/database.